bnb-chain/BEPs/BEPs/BEP39.md

 Currently the `MEMO` field is not being returned on the websocket, which means that services that rely on `MEMO` to set transaction specifications must then retrieve it from the [Transaction API endpoint](https://docs.bnbchain.org/docs/beaconchain/develop/api-reference/dex-api/paths/#transaction).

-This creates unneccessary burden on the API and slows down the transaction processing.
+This creates unnecessary burden on the API and slows down the transaction processing.

 The solution is to add it to the Transfer Websocket as a data field to stream.